apple patient

 Image: Shutterstock / akay007

 Apple is apparently planning a completely new MacBook class above the MacBook Pro.
 The so-called MacBook Ultra is expected to be the first MacBook with an OLED display, touchscreen, and the new M6 chip – a device unlike any other.
-The launch is expected for late 2026, but may be delayed until early 2027.
+Originally, the launch was planned for late 2026, but according to Gurman, the global memory chip crisis has now pushed the release back to early 2027.

 The MacBook Pro was last updated in March 2026 with the M5 Pro and M5 Max chips.
 Externally, little has changed since the 2021 redesign.
 However, according to Bloomberg reporter Mark Gurman, Apple is simultaneously working on a completely new laptop that is not intended to replace the MacBook Pro, but rather to surpass it.